The Timeline

 - A color bar using the layer’s AE label color

-- Frame thumbnails (when enabled in Settings → Cache)
+- First-frame thumbnails (when enabled in Settings → Cache)

 - The clip name